 Asheville Academy provides young girls from Oklahoma with a therapeutic environment that helps them through emotional and behavioral struggles.
 As a leading therapeutic boarding school, our program combines evidence-based therapeutic techniques, accredited academics, and caring staff to help girls from Oklahoma find success.
-Asheville Academy may be located in Western North Carolina, but it is one of the nation’s top therapeutic boarding schools and has helped families from Oklahoma.
+Although Asheville Academy is located in Asheville, North Carolina, it is still a top therapeutic boarding school for Oklahoma families.

 We’ve helped girls from all over the country dealing with defiance, depression or anxiety, and school refusal.
-As a therapeutic boarding school located outside of Oklahoma, we provide a new environment without distractions for girls to begin their healing journey.
-Our therapeutic program was designed specifically for girls ages 10-14.
-Our program incorporates weekend activities, community involvement, and a beautiful campus to meet the needs of young girls.
+A therapeutic boarding school located outside of Oklahoma, provides girls with a new environment without distractions to begin their healing journey.
+We specialize in working with girls ages 10-14 because of the issues common in this age group.
+Every aspect of our program, from our engaging campus, weekend activities, and community involvement, was designed to meet the needs of young girls.

 Finding Help for Your Daughter with a Oklahoma Therapeutic Boarding School

-As a top reviewed therapeutic boarding school, Asheville Academy provides accredited academics to all girls.
-We are a certified non-public school in the State of North Carolina that offers small learning environments to meet each student’s abilities, study habits, and motivations.
-Based on small class sizes, each girl receives more specialized assistance and accommodating lesson plans.
-This personalized learning approach allows us to help girls achieve academic success in a positive environment.
+Asheville Academy is a top therapeutic boarding school that offers accredited academics for students who have struggled in traditional school settings.
+Recognized by the State of North Carolina as a certified non-public school, we offer small learning environments to meet each student’s abilities, study habits, and motivations.
+As our student-teacher ratio is small, we are able to give each girl more specialized assistance and lesson plans.
+Creating a positive environment and a personalized learning approach allows us to help girls achieve academic success.

 Our Therapeutic Approach

-Many families and their daughters have achieved lasting change and success at Asheville Academy.
+Asheville Academy has helped families from all over the country achieve lasting change and success.
 Our multidisciplinary approach includes dynamic therapeutic techniques such as Equine Therapy, DBT, and Group Therapy.
-Oklahoma girls are a part of a comfortable and nurturing home-like community with multiple therapeutic facilities on our campus.
-Our setting provides a safe and comfortable space for girls to learn new ways to interact with peers, adults, and their families.
-To learn more about our beautiful North Carolina campus and the support we provide, call 800.264.8709!
+With our multiple therapeutic facilities, Oklahoma girls are a part of a home-like community, that is comfortable and nurturing.
+In our safe and comfortable setting, girls learn new ways to interact with peers, adults, and their families.
+For more information, call 800.264.8709 today!